AaronCWacker/Yggdrasil/README.md

 Monitor and evaluate the quality of mental health care provided, using performance metrics and evidence-based practices to continually improve patient outcomes.
 Clinical Terminology Code System: CPT
 Ccode Range for Findings: 90832 - 90839, 96150 - 96155

+## Overview of Care Management Activities for Physical Health
+Here are ten potential care management activities that may be relevant for insurance companies and healthcare providers in the context of physical health care.

+Preventive Care

+Provide preventive care services to patients, including immunizations, health screenings, and health education to prevent and detect early signs of illness.
+Clinical Terminology Code System: ICD-10
+Ccode Range for Findings: Z00.00 - Z13.9
+Chronic Disease Management

+Manage chronic conditions such as diabetes, hypertension, and heart disease through ongoing monitoring, medication management, and lifestyle interventions.
+Clinical Terminology Code System: SNOMED CT
+Ccode Range for Findings: 312824007 - 312824009, 38341003 - 38342003
+Medication Management

+Oversee and monitor the use of medications prescribed to treat physical health conditions, ensuring proper dosing, adherence to the regimen, and managing side effects.
+Clinical Terminology Code System: RxNorm
+Ccode Range for Findings: 236723 - 4058100
+Care Coordination

+Coordinate care among different healthcare providers, social services, and community-based organizations involved in the patient's treatment, ensuring seamless communication and collaboration.
+Clinical Terminology Code System: HL7 FHIR
+Ccode Range for Findings: 1832388 - 1832389
+Rehabilitation and Therapy

+Provide rehabilitation and therapy services to patients recovering from injuries or surgeries, helping them regain strength, mobility, and function.
+Clinical Terminology Code System: CPT
+Ccode Range for Findings: 97110 - 97542, 97750 - 97762
+Pain Management

+Manage pain in patients with chronic conditions or acute injuries through a combination of medication, physical therapy, and other interventions.
+Clinical Terminology Code System: ICD-10
+Ccode Range for Findings: G89.0 - G89.4
+Nutrition Counseling

+Provide nutrition counseling and education to patients, helping them adopt healthy eating habits and manage conditions such as obesity, diabetes, and heart disease.
+Clinical Terminology Code System: CPT
+Ccode Range for Findings: 97802 - 97804, 97805 - 97807
+Screening and Diagnosis

+Screen patients for common conditions such as cancer, heart disease, and diabetes, and diagnose these conditions through a combination of physical exams, lab tests, and imaging studies.
+Clinical Terminology Code System: ICD-10
+Ccode Range for Findings: C00.0 - C97.9, I20.0 - I25.119, E08.00 - E13.9
+Surgical Services

+Provide surgical services to patients, including both elective and emergency surgeries for conditions such as cancer, injuries, and chronic diseases.
+Clinical Terminology Code System: CPT
+Ccode Range for Findings: 10021 - 69990
+Quality Measurement and Improvement

+Monitor and evaluate the quality of physical health care provided, using performance metrics and evidence-based practices to continually improve patient outcomes.
+Clinical Terminology Code System: CPT
+Ccode Range for Findings: 99024 - 99091

 # Clinical Terminology
 1. https://huggingface.co/spaces/awacke1/SNOMED-LOINC-eCQM